jmcollin78/solar_optimizer/README.md

 The examples below should be adapted to your specific case.

 ### Controlling Tesla Charging
-To control the charging of a Tesla vehicle with adjustable charging intensity, if the solar battery is charged to 50%, in three-phase mode with off-peak charging starting at 11:00 PM, here are the parameters:
+To control the charging of a Tesla vehicle with adjustable charging intensity, if the solar battery is charged to 50% and production is greater than 9000W, in three-phase mode with off-peak charging starting at 11:00 PM, here are the parameters:

 ```yaml
   name: "Recharge Tesla"